 In the Digital America course, we’ve encountered a wide variety of interesting texts, reading the entirety of “Mass Effect,” an anthology on digital art, edited by Lauren Cornell and Ed Halter, as well as selected works from the New Media Reader anthology series and Rhizome’s net.art anthology.
+Additionally, we studied texts “Duty Free Art: Art in the Age of Planetary Civil War” by Hito Steyerl and “You are Here: Art after the Internet,” edited by Omar Kholeif.
 In encountering these texts, we compiled a cheat sheet, to better understand the terms and the artists we studied.
 We decided that we would publish this cheat sheet so that it can be yours as well.
 We’ll keep working on it as we build on our knowledge and read new texts, and you can chime in anytime by emailing us at firstname.lastname@example.org.

 Appropriation Art → Appropriation artists copy images to take possession of them in their art.
 They do so wanting the viewer to recognize the images they copy, hoping that the viewer will transfer associations with the original image to the artist’s recontextualized appropriation of this image.
 Appropriation artists in the 1980s “seized imagery from art history … with a view to questioning authorship and originality while drawing attention, yet again, to the plight of the image in the age of mechanical reproduction” (342).